Syed-Shahzaib-Hussain/Task-Adapter-Copy/other-pages/buy-task-adapter-business.md

 You will be free to do whatever you want with the product: alter, open-source, resell, etc.
 The original owner's team can be hired as consultants to modify the product to your needs after the business sale.
 Components created and open-sourced (like Redmine Java API) are not included in this sale, they will stay open-source.
-Please <a title="Contacts" href="/contacts">contact us</a> for information about the clients base, technologies used in the product, team information, etc.
+Please [contact us](/contacts) for information about the clients base, technologies used in the product, team information, etc.